-Various presentations include: author background , the writing and publishing process, writing tools (literary devices), story structures, revision , writing tips, and Q&A.
+Various presentations include: author background , the writing and publishing process, writing tools (literary devices and more), story structures, revision , writing tips, and Q&A.

 Hands-on activities designed for one class (up to 30 students), 40 – 60 minutes, depending on grade level and activities.

-Contact me to set up a free Skype visit!
+Contact me to talk about a free Skype visit!

 Fees vary based on location and presentation specifics.
 Discounts for full-day, half-day, and bundled school visits.
 Contact me for more information: firstname.lastname@example.org